 Children integrate their view of themselves in several domains to form an overall view of their self-worth or just how "good they are."
 Their overall self-esteem reflects their integrated view of their self- worth across several domains.
 Children who feel competent and worthy in several domains will have higher overall levels of self-esteem than children who feel unworthy or inadequate across a number of domains.

-In addition, high self-esteem correlates with happiness, resilience and optimism, whereas low self-esteem is often associated with depression, anxiety and anger or hostility.
+Children who suffer from child low self-esteem are at increased risk of developing social, emotional, learning and behavioral concerns.
+High self-esteem correlates with happiness, resilience and optimism, whereas low self-esteem is often associated with depression, anxiety and anger or hostility.

 Those who criticize this approach emphasize that indiscriminate praise, or the repetition of mantras about how good one is, fails to foster true self-esteem.
 Positive self-esteem, they stress, is built on a foundation of accomplishment and the mastery of new skills.